-2. Climate change threatens all aspects of modern life.
-It is already contributing to disruption of human societies through changing weather patterns, extreme weather events, desertification and sea level rise.
+2. Climate change threatens all aspects of life.
+It is already disrupting human societies through changing weather patterns, extreme weather events, desertification and sea level rise.
 It threatens food security, water, the economy, social cohesion and the well-being of humans and other living things.
 Impacts will escalate, putting increased pressure on natural resources and consequent impacts on our ability to satisfy basic human needs.
 These impacts will disproportionately affect the most vulnerable in our society.

 3. There is an urgent need to both reduce emissions to limit the severity of climate change and to proactively plan for a more hostile climate.

 4. The scientific evidence is unequivocal.
 Average world temperatures continue to rise at an unprecedented rate.
-This is mainly due to an increase in human-induced greenhouse gas emissions, such as carbon dioxide and methane), black carbon in the lower atmosphere and deforestation.
+This is mainly due to human-induced greenhouse gas emissions (such as carbon dioxide and methane), black carbon in the lower atmosphere and deforestation.

-5. The economic, social and environmental consequences of delaying action are so dangerous that an emergency plan with appropriate investment must be implemented to drastically reduce emissions by 2025 with a plan to reach net zero emissions by 2040.
+5. The economic, social and environmental consequences of delaying action are so dangerous that an emergency plan with appropriate investment must be implemented to drastically reduce emissions by 2025 and reach zero or negative net emissions by 2035.

 7. NSW should recognise that climate change presents threats of serious and irreversible damage and should take appropriate action, in accordance with the precautionary principle, to mitigate and respond to such threats.